yuankailiu/utils/docs/HPC-topsApp.md

 ## ---------------------- Installation finished ---------------------------
 # Check:
 # You can see the following directories under ~/tools/isce2/install
+# Try if you can do this properly:
+topsApp.py -h

 ## ----------- All you need to do when you use isce2 next time ------------
 #                 (can put the following into ~/.bashrc)